nyu-mll/CoLA-baselines/README.md

 To do a test run over a dataset:

 - Create your data-folder in same format as acceptability_corpus with `train.tsv`, `dev.tsv` and `test.tsv`.
-- Download one of the pretrained models
+- Download one of the pretrained encoders
 - Download vocabulary file from this [link](https://drive.google.com/file/d/14HNMByzrUM2ZJBjOqCzelFz5yJMHskFb/view?usp=sharing)
+- OPTIONAL: Train a classifier on CoLA using the command above
 - Run (with the `-g` flag to use GPU hardware) the following command, for e.g ELMo pretrained it would be something like:
   `python acceptability/test.py -mf elmo.pth -vf vocab_100k.tsv -ef elmo.emb -d data/test.tsv -g`